Talks on 1 Peter

 Strangers || Taking the Right Path || 1 Peter 2:11-12

 How do you know how to take the right path in life?
 Sam explores these two verses from Peter’s letter to first century Christians, and how they show us which path we should take in our lives.
-Should we walk the path of isolation, of assimilation, or of proclamation?

 Strangers || Living Stones and Royal Priesthood || 1 Peter 2:1-10

-Peter’s letter to churches scattered across the known world of the first century speaks to the identity of the recipients of the letter and reminds them that they are a chosen people – chosen by God.
 Julie looks deeply into the phrases used to identify these early Christians, and by extension, us today.
 Being called ‘living stones’, and a ‘royal priesthood’ isn’t something we easily relate to today, but 2000 years ago the context of the ancient world would have made these identities make more sense.

 Strangers || Be Holy || 1 Peter 1:13-25

-A 2000-year-old letter written by one of Jesus’ friends, 1 Peter presents the Christian life as a journey that we all go on – beginning when we decide to start our relationship with Jesus, and ending when we see him face-to-face.
 Peter gives us directions for this journey, and this week Kirk explores Peter telling Christians to “be holy”, by being obedient.
 Obedience has a pretty lame reputation in most contexts, but Kirk shows us how being obedient can be a very good thing.

 Strangers || Waiting in Hope || 1 Peter 1:3-12

 Peter’s letter to early churches scattered across the world speaks to people waiting in hope of something great to come.
 Though the people this letter was originally written to were facing trials and persecution, Peter encourages them that trials “…have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.”
-Megan explores waiting and how we are still waiting for Jesus.
-The experience of waiting is expected and purposeful for God’s people- we do not wait in the dark, but rather we wait with evidence.

 Strangers || Elect Exiles || 1 Peter 1:1-2

-Over the next 9 weeks, we’ll be reading through the first letter Peter wrote to early Christians, scattered throughout the known world- included in the Bible as the book of 1 Peter.
 Peter was the leader of the early church, the first to realise that Jesus was and is the Son of God.
 Peter still though, was human.
 Peter denied Jesus three times on the night of his arrest, claiming not to know him, nor be his follower.
 Regardless, Jesus forgives and restores Peter to his identity as a follower of Jesus, and as the leader of the church.
-This letter from Peter is addressed to “elect exiles”; what does this identity mean for Christians?
-Sam explores who this letter was written to then, and how that can still identify us today.